mirumee/ariadne-website/website/blog/2024-02-05-ariadne-codegen-0-12.md

 ## Fixed `graphql-transport-ws` protocol implementation not waiting for the `connection_ack` message on new connection

-Async client for `graphql-transport-ws` protocol didn't await for the `connection_ack` message on new connection to the GraphQL server.
+Async client for `graphql-transport-ws` protocol didn't await for the `connection_ack` message on the new connection to the GraphQL server.

 This has been addressed in Ariadne Codegen 0.12.